Ghost Hunting with All Five Senses

 - Touch or feeling

 However, what about taste and smell?
 They’re usually overlooked in our research.
 Exploring (or exploiting) them might produce interesting results… or it might not.
 We won’t know until we try.

 Though I’ve offered some in-depth suggestions, always experiment on a small scale before committing resources (time & money) to any approach.

 - What will put you, as an investigator, more in-tune with the spirits?

 - What will attract the spirits because they recognize something, or feel more comfortable when that element is present?

-If you experiment in these areas, share your findings — positive or negative — in comments below.
+If you experiment in these areas, I hope you’ll share your findings — positive or negative — in comments below.